Abraaj applies for provisional liquidation to get control of its restructuring

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The beleaguered Abraaj Group has filed an application for provisional liquidation in the Grand Court of Cayman Islands and Kuwait’s Social Security Fund on May 22 filed petition seeking to force into bankruptcy proceeding.
+ISLAMABAD: The beleaguered Abraaj Group has filed an application for provisional liquidation in the Grand Court of Cayman Islands, where in Kuwait’s Social Security Fund on May 22 filed petition seeking to force into bankruptcy proceeding.

+The Abraaj in a strategic decision has filed the application for provisional liquidation in the Grand Court to give it greater control over its restructuring.

 Arif Naqvi, a proud Pakistani lifted the Abraaj Group in 2002 from the scratch with investment of $60 million to new high with $13.6 billion deployment in 16 years long journey, but unfortunately, in February 2018, the agonies of the Group started when it got embattled by the investors and creditors who showered discontent on the equity firm over alleged misuse of money in $1 billion healthcare fund.